-Even living miles away from the fire, consider these main concerns about breathing the smoke.
+Even living miles away from the fires that are burning right now, consider these main concerns about breathing the smoke.

 Tiny particulate matter – Of most concern are the smallest particles that blow into town with the wildfire smoke.
 Invisible to the naked eye, these minute bits enter the lungs and instead of being filtered, enter the bloodstream directly.
 This can cause lasting damage to your deep lung tissue, called alveoli.
 In addition, once these particulates enter the bloodstream, they can damage other areas of the body.

-Airborne toxins – The smoke from the Camp Fire contains toxic materials from structures that burned.
+Airborne toxins – The smoke from structure fires often contains toxic materials from structures that burned.
 When construction materials, furniture, cars and gasoline ignite, they release toxins such as formaldehyde, styrene, benzene, toluene, xylene, PVC, and phlatates.

 Exposure to these chemicals can increase your risk of allergies and asthma, which is already heightened by the particulate matter in the air.
 Some seemingly innocuous symptoms of exposure may be fatigue, headaches, vertigo, and memory deficits.
 More serious consequences include liver, kidney and lung damage.

 In addition, exposure to these toxins can cause hormonal disruption including male and female infertility, insulin resistance and an increased risk of type II diabetes, anemia, hypothyroid, and cancer.